yamanahlawat/llm-registry/README.md

 ## CLI Usage

-The CLI tool `llmr` allows you to interact with model capabilities directly from the terminal.
+The CLI tools `llmr` and `llm-registry` allow you to interact with model capabilities directly from the terminal.

 ### List Models